-Passenger rail funding discussions in Congress are tied to discussion of Amtrak's future.
-In 2002 Amtrak was on the brink of closing lines.
-Missing Congressional deadlines to be operationally self sufficient, Amtrak is under direction to reorganize.
-With the exception of the eastern seaboard, Amtrak operates lines at a loss, with its cross-country lines showing the highest losses.
+Passenger rail funding discussions in Congress

+are tied to the discussion of Amtrak's future.
+In 2002, Amtrak was on the brink of closing lines.
+Missing Congressional deadlines to be operationally self sufficient.
+Amtrak has reorganized and is overhauling its accounting processes.
+With the exception of the eastern seaboard, Amtrak operates lines at a loss, with its cross-country trains showing the highest losses.
 Affected communities and states are urging Congress to more fully support the system in order to provide alternatives to crowded highways and airports.
-While California, Oregon, and Washington are financing their share of state-supported trains, states on the East Coast are not.
+While California, Oregon, and Washington are financing their share of state-supported trains, some states on the East Coast are not.
 Some states don't currently contribute at all.
-According to rail planners, serious infrastructure needs threaten continuation of services.